ess-dmsc/forward-epics-to-kafka/system-tests/README.md

 To create a new fixture, a new function should be added in `conftest.py` as well as a docker compose file in `compose/` and a startup `ini` config file.
 The test itself should be created in a file with the prefix `test_`, for example `test_idle_pv_updates`, so that file can be picked up by pytest.

-The fixture name can be used as the first parameter to the test like so:
+The fixture name must be used as the first parameter to the test like so:
 `def test_forwarder_sends_idle_pv_updates(docker_compose_idle_updates):`

 ### Creating tests